 It’s helpful if you bring your own bedding and towels; let me know if you need to borrow.
 Please plan to use the unscented soap, lotion, and shampoo provided; leave fragrances at home.

 If you’re interested in bringing a tent and camping, let me know.
 There are three close spaces in the woods, primitive options remote in the woods, closer and less private spaces in orchard, fields, and the lawn.
 All primitive, no outhouses yet.

-- There are two bedrooms on the lower level with actual beds, plus Shodo’s room.
-One has a door that closes, the other has a sheet as a wall – visual privacy but not sound privacy.
-One of these beds is promised.
+- There are three bedrooms on the lower level with actual beds.
+Two have doors that close, the other has a sheet as a wall – visual privacy but not sound privacy.

 - The nicest space here is the loft, which is also the least private.
 It sleeps two (up to four) on roll-up futons; we hang a curtain for visual privacy, and during retreats it doesn’t matter much.

-There are two bathrooms, one shower, both on the main level and less convenient to the lower level rooms.
+There are two bathrooms, with one shower, both on the main level and less convenient to the lower level rooms.
 There are plans for composting toilets both indoors and out, some day soon.

 We offer healthy vegetarian food.
 Expect protein, gluten, dairy, eggs, nuts – but no refined sugar.
 If people need meat for health reasons, we can provide it.
 Potlucks are wide open – anything is welcome.

 If you’re coming to an event that has a fee, the usual plan is $40 per day ($80/weekend).
 This covers food, helps maintain and improve the building, and could possibly help hire a cook or helper if we have a large group.
 You can do work exchange instead if needed.